wishstudio/flinux/README.md

 Foreign LINUX is a Linux system call translator for the Windows platform.
 It is capable of running *unmodified* Linux binaries on Windows without any drivers or modifications to the system.

 This project is still in heavy development.
 It's still buggy and not meant for everyday use.
-On the other hand it already runs a lot of Linux utilities, including *bash*, *coreutils*, *nano*, *python*, *wget*, etc.
+On the other hand it already runs a lot of Linux utilities, including *bash*, *coreutils*, *nano*, *python*, *wget*, *gcc*, etc.

 Feature highlights
 ======